yochaigal/cairn/wip/2e/pointcrawls.md

 # Pointcrawls

-A pointcrawl is a great method for exploring complex, non-linear areas like forests, swamps, or cities, where the paths between points of interest can be labyrinthine and less easily defined than in a wide open space.
+Pointcrawls are a way of displaying potential points of interest on a map, including their entrances, exits, and connecting paths.
+Although the standard setting generation procedures in this book assume a pointcrawl by default, most old school adventures do not.
+Some are hex maps that vary in length, while others simply indicate distances using miles.
+Fortunately it's not terribly difficult to convert _any_ map into a pointcrawl.

-## Creating a Pointcrawl
+## Converting a Map

+The following method relies heavily on the Wilderness Exploration procedures in the Cairn 2e Player's Guide.

 - Number any potential points of interest on the map.
-- Identify potential routes between each point, noting obvious roads and trails.
+- Identify potential routes between each point, noting obvious roads, trails, and waterways.
 Indicate any sites that lack connecting routes to other points.
 - Indicate the rough travel time (in days) between any two points, accounting for the party's speed, terrain, weather, and other elements of play that might affect the journey.

-#### Pointcrawl Example
+### Example

 [![Alt text](/img/2e/pointcrawl_example.jpg "Click to embiggen"){:height="60%" width="60%"}](/img/2e/pointcrawl_example.jpg)